 - You can also scratch a hidden corner of your ring with a sharp pin.
 If the color under the surface layer is also gold, you know it’s brass, but if it’s white or gray, it’s a cheaper metal that’s been plated over.

 Of course, it’s always best to buy from a trusted jeweler or speak with an appraiser.
 If you choose brass wedding rings, you’ll be buying affordable, uniquely colored, and durable rings.
-But, be aware that brass wedding rings aren’t hypoallergenic due to the zinc in the brass, but brass rings are nickel-free.
-Your brass rings will tarnish so you’ll need to clean them regularly.
+Be aware that brass wedding rings aren’t hypoallergenic due to the zinc in the brass, but brass rings are nickel-free.
+Your brass rings and other jewelry will tarnish so you’ll need to clean them regularly.

 What is the Best Brass Cleaner?